 How does the use of derivatives attain the environmental or social character- istics promoted by the financial product?
 Derivatives are not used for the attainment of the characteristics promoted by this financial product.
 Derivatives are primarily used for hedging and liquidity management purposes.
 To what minimum extent are sustainable investments with an environmental objective aligned with the EU Taxonomy?
-To comply with the EU Taxonomy, the criteria for fossil gas include limita- tions on emissions and switching to re- newable power or low-carbon fuels by the end of 2035.
 It has not been possible to collect data on the environmental objective(s) set out in Article 9 of the Taxonomy Regulation and on how and to what extent the investments underlying the financial product are in economic activities that qualify as environmentally sustainable under Article 3 of the Taxonomy Regulation ("Taxonomy Aligned Investments").
 On that basis, the financial product has 0% Taxonomy Aligned Investments.

-For nuclear en- ergy, the criteria in- clude comprehen- sive safety and waste management rules.
-116 of investments in specific assets.
+Asset allocation describes the share of investments in specific assets.